Is In-Context Learning Learning?: Discussion

-\textbf{Alternative explanations} to the above are either (1) contamination, and (2) tokenisation.
-For (1), it could explain the perfect performance in Pattern Matching, perhaps due to the easy alphabet ($\{a, b, c\}$).
-Others, like Reversal, used non-standard alphabets and had lower performance.
-However, in Pattern Matching, LLMs achieved the maximum theoretical accuracy--thus suggesting no contamination, and instead the ability to fully simulate the FSA.
-For (2), it could be argued that an LLM trained on a task $A$ will not necessarily solve a mathematically equivalent $B$, if, for example, $\Sigma_A \neq \Sigma_B$ (e.g., graph and maze traversals).
-This could also explain the results from Vending Machine (Sum), since arithmetic is known to be impacted by BPE \citep{singh2024tokenizationcountsimpacttokenization} and all LLMs use a variant of this algorithm.
-However, the tokeniser is not always the same implementation.
-Our results in the limit--where the LLM performance gap narrows--suggest that tokenisation is not as relevant to ICL as the data features.
-This only applies to decision problems, however.
+\textbf{Alternate explanations} could be (1) contamination, and (2) tokenisation.
+Contamination could explain the accuracy in Pattern Matching, perhaps due to the (easy) $\Sigma$, $\{a, b, c\}$.
+Other tasks, like Reversal, used more complex $\Sigma$ and had lower scores, so it could be argued that the LLMs had been pretrained in these tasks.
+However, good performances were also observable in Hamiltonian and PARITY; thus suggesting the ability to (almost) fully simulate an FSA, and not contamination.
+For (2), it could be said that an LLM trained on a task $A$ will not necessarily solve a similar $B$ if $\Sigma_A \neq \Sigma_B$ (cf., graph and maze traversals).
+It could also explain the results from Vending Machine (Sum): arithmetic skills are impacted by BPE \citep{singh2024tokenizationcountsimpacttokenization}, the tokeniser which all LLMs studied implement.
+The implementation is not always the same.
+In the limit, LLM performance gap narrowed and thus tokenisation is not as relevant to ICL as the data features, although this only applied to decision problems, not arithmetic.
+Finally, our theoretical framework could impact our analysis of the conclusions.
+We argue that mathematically it is sufficient to define learning due to its ablation on the \textit{nature} of the data and its focus on \textit{learning as a process}.
+However, we refine and discuss this in \appstworef{learning}{nlrelationship}, including further explanations on the accuracy gap observed.